TWright-28/TWright-28.github.io/README.md

 - Employed Laravel and MySQL to handle data storage and retrieval of data.
 - To ensure functionality and reliability, the web application was containerized using Docker and implemented unit testing with PestPHP
 - Server-side support and validation were implemented to ensure that all data was correctly handled.

+Full Stack Development Reddit Clone | [github.com/Full-Stack-Reddit-Clone](https://github.com/TWright-28/Full-Stack-Reddit-Clone)
+- Worked with PHP to create a fully functional forum page, where users could create an account, like posts upload a profile picture and follow other accounts
+- Used SQL to query the database for various user activities such as creating or searching posts
+- Integrated AJAX, Bootstrap, and jQuery for seamless thread updates and consistent formatting.
+- Created an automated emailing system for new users when registering using phpMailer
+- User data is collected and displayed in an admin page for analytics of the entire site using Charts.js